-- 1. Do one of the following: - In the Timeline View toolbar, click the Disable All Others 🔬 button (you may have to customize the toolbar to display it). - In the Timeline view's Layer toolbar, click the Show Selection and Hide All Others 👡 button.
+- 1. Do one of the following: - Hold down Alt and click the Solo Mode button of the layer you want to solo and hide all other layers. - In the Timeline toolbar, click the Disable All Others during button (you may have to customize the toolbar to display it).